 Because a varicocele usually causes no symptoms, it often requires no treatment.
 Varicoceles may be discovered during a fertility evaluation or a routine physical exam.

-However, if you experience pain or swelling in your scrotum or you discover a mass on your scrotum, contact your doctor.
+However, if you experience pain or swelling in your scrotum, discover a mass on your scrotum, notice that your testicles are different sizes, or develop a varicocele in your youth, or you're having problems with fertility, contact your doctor.
 A number of conditions can cause a scrotal mass or testicular pain, some of which require immediate treatment.

 Your spermatic cord carries blood to and from your testicles.
-It's not certain what causes varicoceles, but many experts believe a varicocele forms when the valves inside the veins in the cord prevent your blood from flowing properly.
+It's not certain what causes varicoceles.
+However, many experts believe a varicocele forms when the valves inside the veins in the cord prevent your blood from flowing properly.
 The resulting backup causes the veins to widen (dilate).
+This may then result in damage to the testicle and result in worsened fertility.

 Varicoceles often form during puberty.
 Varicoceles usually occur on the left side, most likely because of the position of the left testicular vein.
 However, a varicocele in one testicle can affect sperm production in both testicles.

 There don't appear to be any significant risk factors for developing a varicocele.
-However, some research suggests that being overweight may increase your risk.
+However, some research suggests that being overweight may reduce your risk while being taller may increase the risk.

 - Shrinkage of the affected testicle (atrophy).
 The bulk of the testicle comprises sperm-producing tubules.
 When damaged, as from varicocele, the testicle shrinks and softens.
 It's not clear what causes the testicle to shrink, but the malfunctioning valves allow blood to pool in the veins, which can result in increased pressure in the veins and exposure to toxins in the blood that may cause testicular damage.